 Amherst, MA 01002

 Generally, no. Some families will come the day before and stay over in a hotel so they can get an early start on move-in day.
 If you are in a situation that truly requires you to arrive early (our general guidelines include travel from the west coast or farther, and family hardships), please refer to the early arrival page.
-Please note that there is a fee of $100 per night for early arrival.

 Check out the "what to bring" list of recommended items and items not permitted.
 If you bring lamps, New Leaf, our student group for sustainability and environmentally friendly practices, recommends that you bring energy-saving light bulbs, such as compact fluorescent bulbs.